nicholaswmin/automap/README.md

 ### Time-complexity

-> This section describes the algorithmic [time-complexity][time] of different
+> This section describes the [algorithmic time-complexity][time] of different
+> object graph configurations,
-> object graph configurations but only in the context of network roundtrips.
+> but only in the context of network roundtrips rather than local computations.
+> Therefore the `n` factor is assumed as the average latency to Redis and back.
 >
-> If you don't know what this term means, just **don't nest lists inside other lists**.
+> If you don't know what these terms mean that's fine, as long as you
+> **don't nest lists inside other lists**.
-> You could easily assemble a structure that takes *years* to fetch instead of milliseconds.
+> You could easily assemble a structure that takes literal *years* to fetch
+> instead of milliseconds.

 #### Flat lists

-Fetching object graphs which don't have lists nested inside other lists, is a process with a [constant-time complexity O(1)][const];
+Object graphs which don't have lists nested inside other lists, are fetched in a process that runs in [constant-time O(1)][const][^1][^2].
-more or less[^1].

-There's no network roundtrip involved since it uses a Lua script which allows something akin to a [`hmget`][hmget], but for hashes.
+There's no network roundtrip involved for each list since this package uses a Lua script which allows something akin to a [`mget`][mget], but for hashes.

 #### Nested lists

-In contrast, fetching object graphs which have nested lists is a process which performs in [quadratic-time complexity O(n<sup>2</sup>)][qtc], at a minimum.
+In contrast, fetching object graphs which have nested lists is a process which performs in [quadratic-time O(n<sup>2</sup>)][qtc], at a minimum.

 Note that these time complexity bounds involve network requests, which are *orders of magnitude* slower than a run-of-the-mill classroom time